arg-inescid/hydra/README.md

    `./gradlew clean assemble`.
 2. (T1) Run lambda manager with command `sudo java -jar build/libs/lambda-manager-1.0-all.jar`.
 3. (T2) Go to the directory with benchmark which you want to use as load for testing.
-For example, `cd benchmarks/hello-world-java`.
+For example, `cd benchmarks/language/java/hello-world`.
 4. (T2) Build benchmark with command `./gradlew clean assemble`.
 Go back to project's root directory with `cd ../..`
 5. (T2) Go to the tool's directory with the command `cd tools`.
-6. (T2) Change manager's configuration `default-configs/manager.json` or leave it with default values.
+6. (T2) Change manager's configuration `configs/manager/local-manager.json` or leave it with default values.
-7. (T2) Change test's configuration `default-configs/test.json` or leave it with default values.
+7. (T2) Change test's configuration `configs/tests/tier-1/hello-world.json` or leave it with default values.
-8. (T2) Start testing tool with command `python3 run-test.py default-configs/test.json`.
+8. (T2) Start testing lambda manager with command `run test configs/tests/tier-1/hello-world.json.`

 ---